Harrindy/TestUSO/README.md

 # TestUSO

 This R package provides nonparametric goodness-of-fit tests for uniform stochastic ordering.
 These tests are proposed by Tang et al. (2017) and Wang et al. (2019).
-In addition, we provide R programs to reproduce the simulation and the data analysis of Wang et al. (2019) on GitHub repository:https://github.com/Harrindy/ImprovedGOFforUSO/blob/master/README.md
+In addition, we provide R programs to reproduce the simulation and the data analysis of Wang et al. (2019) on a GitHub repository: https://github.com/Harrindy/ImprovedGOFforUSO/blob/master/README.md

 # Installation